 Take this line from an ad for hiring a Realtor: “You’re finally ready to admit you need help.”
 That’s insulting!

-When you spit out a stat like: “Did you know 92% of homes sell with an agent?”, a FSBO seller hears your voice saying: “Did you know I think your stupid?”
+When you spit out a stat like: “Did you know 92% of homes sell with an agent?”, a FSBO seller hears your voice saying: “Did you know I think you’re stupid?”

 Instead, show respect for FSBO sellers.
 Show them stats showing there’s almost always more money to be made by letting you help.